JogoShugh/hyper-library/README.md

 ## Contained Within
 A sample library API, along with two clients.

-1. Api Implementation (Link to read me)
+1. Api Implementation
-2. A Resource Driven Client  (Link to read me)
+2. A Resource Driven Client
-3. A Hypermedia Driven Client (Link to read me)
+3. A Hypermedia Driven Client

 ## The Scenario
 The API makes its way into the public domain, and a couple of wild clients appear (hark, someone is using our API!).